Posted by Travel Admin

 - A man should carry his wallet in the front pocket of his pants, rather than in a back pocket or in his jacket.

 - A woman should hold her purse close to her body, with the opening facing toward her; when walking with another person, the purse should be held between the two.
+Better this solution by wearing the purse cross-body style and making sure it has a zipper closure.

 - When you can, avoid using revolving doors — particularly the automatic kind.
 A thief with good timing can grab a purse or package and make a quick getaway in the time it takes you to emerge.